TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-11-07-how-to-measure-your-type-coverage.md

     When we come to a new code base, we look for a code quality metric that will tell us how healthy the code base is.
 We can have CI tools like PHPStan and PHPUnit.
 PHPStan reports missing or invalid types, and PHPUnit reports failing tests.
     <br><br>
     But how do we know if 10 passing or 100 passing tests is enough?
 What if there are over 10 000 cases we should test?

+updated_since: "December 2022"
+updated_message: |
+    Update to new package with simple PHPStan configuration.
 ---

 That's where **test coverage** gives us a hint.
 Which project would you join if you could pick: the one with 20 % test coverage or the one with 80 % test coverage?
 I'd always go with the latter, as tests give great confidence.